nunit/docs/docs/articles/nunit/getting-started/installation.md

 ## Examples of what you get

-All of the above will create a new project with the following structure, after updating the packages to the latest versions (of Sept 2023):
+All of the above will create a new project with the following structure, after updating the packages to the latest versions (as of Sept 2023):

 ```csproj
 <Project Sdk="Microsoft.NET.Sdk">